luckson1024/waitlistJS/README.md

 # Myzuwa Waitlist Platform

-A modern, full-featured waitlist application with comprehensive admin panel for managing e-commerce and music platform launches.
+A modern, full-featured waitlist application with a comprehensive admin panel for managing e-commerce and music platform launches.
+Built with React (frontend) and Laravel PHP (backend), fully compatible with InfinityFree and similar PHP/MySQL hosts.

 ## 🚀 Features